 Acquiring The 1985 Yearbook:

-Incredibly, Peter Dama (pictured left at the 2017 Mitch Gillam Cup) kindly brought in his personal memorabilia including the 1985 Yearbook and Badge during our recent Mitch Gillam Cup game earlier this year, and they too will be proudly displayed in our Spartan trophy cabinet.
+Peter Dama (pictured left at the 2017 Mitch Gillam Cup) kindly brought in his personal memorabilia including the 1985 Yearbook and Badge during our recent Mitch Gillam Cup game earlier this year, and they too will be proudly displayed in our Spartan trophy cabinet.
+We are extremely appreciative of Peter’s donation back to the Leeming Spartan Cricket Club.

 In the days before the website, and even computers themselves, the annual yearbook proved to be the best way to display information about the Club and the past season, listing statistics, sponsors, historical information, and office bearers.